Even if, the Chinese market for breakfast foods has long been dominated by traditional meals

 Does everything know about Chinese consumers habits before dive into the Chinese Market?

 Chinese’s consumers are heavily influenced by culinary tastes and fashion trends from around the world.
-This has led to an explosion in the market for luxury consumption over the past decade, as boutique stores and foreign retailers established themselves in China and began bombarding consumers with media campaigns highlighting the latest “must haves” from Europe and North America.
+Sp this has led to an explosion in the market for luxury consumption over the past decade.
+As boutique stores and foreign retailers established themselves in China.
+And international firms began bombarding consumers with media campaigns highlighting the latest “must haves” from Europe and North America.

 Booming Demand for Healthy Foods

 With China’s rapidly aging population, and the government’s increased emphasis on preventative healthcare and is driving demand for healthy foods.
-The increased consumption of healthier food and drink is noticeable in China, with fortified drinks performing well against competitors and organic and reduced-fat food products seeing greater demand in supermarkets.
+The increased consumption of healthier food and drink is noticeable in China.
+The fortified drinks are performing well against competitors and organic and reduced-fat food products seeing greater demand in supermarkets.
 This is driving demand for naturally-healthy products, such as berries, that are believed to facilitate cognitive function and disease prevention in seniors while providing the nutrition necessary for proper development in children.

 E-Commerce and the Rise of Taobao.com